-After birds, mammals were the most affected taxa in roadkill incidents, with nocturnal species such as the Greater Bandicoot Rat (Bandicota indica), Indian Jackal (Canis aureus indicus), and Domestic Cat (Felis catus), Jungle cat (Felis chaus), spotted deer (Axis Axis) being the most frequently recorded victims.
-These findings align with previous studies that have reported a high incidence of nocturnal mammalian roadkill due to factors such as artificial lighting, vehicle headlights, and movement patterns.
-These finding more concurrent with the study of Ascensão et al. (2019) who observed that the highest roadkill rates occurred at night, particularly for small- to medium-sized mammals, supporting the hypothesis that nocturnal activity increases road mortality.
-Similarly, Seiler (2005) found that nocturnal mammals are overrepresented in roadkill records due to their tendency to freeze when exposed to bright lights, reducing their chances of escape.Grilo et al. (2012) and Ramesh et al. (2012) reported that carnivores, including jackals and foxes, are commonly killed on roads at night due to their scavenging behavior and increased movement in low-light conditions, with Indian Jackals being one of the most frequent roadkill victims in South Indian forests.
-Hatti, et.al (2019) reported that most of the mammalian species including jungle cat killed on the road are nocturnal in habit.
-It was also found that spotted deer (Axis Axis) is also the victims of roadkill
+Following birds, mammals were the most affected taxa in roadkill incidents.
+Among these, nocturnal species such as the Greater Bandicoot Rat (Bandicota indica), Indian Jackal (Canis aureus indicus), domestic Cat (Felis catus), Jungle cat (Felis chaus), and spotted deer (Axis Axis) were those recorded in this study.
+This observation is in line with previous studies that have reported a high incidence of nocturnal mammalian roadkill due to factors such as artificial lighting, vehicle headlights, and movement patterns.
+Furthermore, these findings more concurrent with Ascensão et al. (2019) who observed that the highest roadkill rates occurred at night, particularly for small- to medium-sized mammals, supporting the hypothesis that nocturnal activity increases road mortality.
+Comparatively, Seiler (2005)found that nocturnal mammals are overrepresented in roadkill records due to their tendency to freeze when exposed to bright lights, reducing their chances of escape.Grilo et al. (2012) and Ramesh et al. (2012) reported that carnivores, including jackals and foxes, are commonly killed on roads at night due to their scavenging behavior and increased movement in low-light conditions, with Indian Jackals being one of the most frequent roadkill victims in South Indian forests.
+Hatti, et.al (2019) reported that most of mammalian species including jungle cat killed on the road are nocturnal in habit.
+It was also found that spotted deer (Axis Axis) is also the victims of roadkill.